Creating an App Runner service - AWS App Runner

 This section walks through the creation process for the two App Runner service types: based on source code, and based on a container image.

-The following sections show how to create an App Runner service when your source is a code repository in GitHub.
-When you use GitHub, App Runner must connect to the GitHub organization or account.
+The following sections show how to create an App Runner service when your source is a code repository in GitHub or Bitbucket.
+When you use a code repository, App Runner must connect to the provider organization or account.
 Therefore, you need to help establish this connection.
 For more information about App Runner connections, see Managing App Runner connections.

 When you create the service, App Runner builds a Docker image that contains your application code and dependencies.
 It then launches a service that runs a container instance of this image.